 Not sure how true this is, but I’ve heard that the average person gains 5-10 pounds between (American) Thanksgiving and the New Year.
-What even more discouraging is that, statistically in most cases, that weight is never lost.
+What’s even more discouraging is that, statistically, in most cases, that weight is never lost.

-- Exercise More – During the month of December, make an effort to move more.
-You will need to burn off the additional calories you’re consuming so think of exercise as your ‘get out of jail’ card.
-Understand that if you want to consume an additional 500 calories then you will have to burn it off by adding an additional workout that will total 500 calories.
+2. Exercise more.
+During the month of December, make an effort to move more.
+You will need to burn off the additional calories you’re consuming, so think of exercise as your ‘get out of jail’ card.
+Understand that if you want to consume an additional 500 calories, then you will have to burn it off by adding an additional workout that will burn 500 calories.
 I like this strategy because it helps me to realize that every action has a consequence.
-Before I eat the extra piece of cake, I now have to ask myself if its worth an additional hour of exercise (or maybe I’ve already gotten an extra workout in, so now I can enjoy it guilt and worry free).
+Before I eat the extra piece of cake, I now have to ask myself if it’s worth an additional hour of exercise.
+Or, maybe I’ve already gotten an extra workout in so now I can enjoy it guilt and worry free.
 Consider going for a walk after you consume a large meal.
 Raising your metabolism by walking after eating will help your body to burn off the additional calories a lot faster.

-- Use your Calories Wisely – Lets face, the Christmas season IS a time to celebrate which often means, enjoying extra foods that you might not otherwise eat.
-Yesterday, my mom and I made out annual black cake (also known as rum cake or Christmas cake).
-This is about the only time of the year that I will eat it so I plan on having some.
-I plan on eating a lot of other foods that are special that I might only eat at this time of the year.
-I think those foods are worth (over)indulging in.
-Foods like potato chips, fast foods or other unhealthy foods are always available so why waste my calories on them?
-If I’m going to indulge then I want it to be worth it.
+5. Use your calories wisely.
+Let’s face it, the Christmas season IS a time to celebrate, which often means enjoying extra foods that you might not otherwise eat.
+Every Christmas my mom and I made our annual black cake (also known as rum cake or Christmas cake).
+This is about the only time of the year that I will eat it, so I plan on having some.
+I also plan on eating a lot of other foods that are special that I might only eat at this time of the year.
+I think those foods are worth indulging in.
+Foods like potato chips, fast foods, or other unhealthy foods are always available, so why waste my calories on them?
+If I’m going to indulge, then I want it to be worth it.
 I want to enjoy these foods without feeling any guilt or remorse because I know they are special.
-I know that they have been traditions in our family and will continue to be so I’m not going to deny myself of those.
+They have been traditions in our family and will continue to be, so I’m not going to deny myself those.